 he THA will determine and document, on a case-by-case basis, that the approved rent is reasonable in comparison to rent for other comparable unassisted units in the market.
 This applies to all programs.
-The THA will not approve a lease until the THA determines that the initial rent to owner is a reasonable rent.
+The THA will not approve a lease until the THA determines that

+FACT OF PRIDE: The Tampa Housing Authority offers the Family Self-Sufficiency (FSS) Program to current Section 8 participants.
+One of the missions of this program is to assist participants in becoming homeowners. the initial rent to owner is a reasonable rent.
 The THA must redetermine the reasonable rent before any increase in the rent to owner.
 The THA must re-determine rent reasonableness if directed by HUD and based on a need identified by the THA's auditing system.
 The THA may elect to re-determine rent reasonableness at any other time.
 At all times during the assisted tenancy, the rent to owner may not exceed the reasonable rent as most recently determined or re-determined by the THA.